 The Cinder Cone route.
 Originates at the bottom of Red chairlift and ascends the Leeway run to the saddle of the Cone.
 Travel is permitted 360 degrees around the Cone.
 Ascending from West Village, uphill travelers stay to the west side of the bamboo poles marked with lime green flagging running up Leeway.
 Ascending from the western base of the Cone, uphill travelers stay north of Ed’s Garden run, in the trees off the groomed run.
 Uphill travelers use caution at all times on the service trail that borders the north side of the Cone.
 The Cinder Cone area encompasses approximately 180 acres of terrain and offers 715 feet of vertical drop.
 The Cone area is open 24 hours per day, 7 days per week during the winter operating season with the exception of active grooming and avalanche control operations periods.

-The Summit route.
+The east side Summit route.
+Begin at the Sunrise base area.
 The uphill route to the Mt.
 Bachelor summit is open during sustainably safe conditions, i.e. when the Summit chairlift is open to the public, following avalanche reduction work and grooming operations.
 The route originates at the bottom of Rainbow chairlift, follows Flying Dutchman run to the top of Rainbow lift, then follows the climbing road, crossing East Healy and Healy Heights runs, and then ascends the ridge to the southeast of Beverly Hills run, terminating at the top of the Summit chairlift.
 Uphill travelers descend from the Summit on designated open trails and runs.
 When Sunrise Lodge and Parking are closed, please park at the east (Sunrise) end of the Skyliner Parking lot.
 From there, you can walk through the Sunrise Parking lot to the base of the Rainbow Chair before beginning your Summit ascent.

 The Kwolh Butte backcountry entrance.
 To accommodate backcountry access to Kwolh Butte from within the Mt.
 Bachelor ski area boundary, a backcountry access entrance is maintained near the bottom of Larry Valley, on the south side of the catch line.
 Persons using this entrance leave the maintained and patrolled ski area and exit the Mt.
 Bachelor Special Use Permit area.
 If returning to the Mt.
 Bachelor permit area/ski area, travelers re-enter at the same location.
 Entering or exiting the ski area boundary outside the designated backcountry gate is prohibited.
 Please note that uphill travel is NOT PERMITTED on the catch line road.
 To access the Kwolh Butte entrance, take the summit route to the top of the mountain and then ski down to the entrance.
 The entrance is available only when Summit lift is operating and open to the public.